waderly/metrictank/docs/dep-installation.md

 # Dependency Installation

 Metrictank has some dependencies.
-None of them are enforced by the package, because running these services on other machines is a very common configuration, but they'll need to be running somewhere.
+None of them are hard dependencies enforced by the package, because running these services on other machines is a very common configuration, but they'll need to be running somewhere and metrictank won't run without them.

 Cassandra, Elasticsearch, and Kafka require Java.
 We recommend using Oracle Java 8.